-The Accountant's Copy feature allows accountants and their clients to work on the client’s company file at the same time.
-When the accountant is finished working with the accountant’s copy, the client will import the accountant’s changes into their company file.
-Review this article to maximize the functionality of this feature and prevent any situation that will cause you to lose important data and time consuming work.
+Accountant's Copy allows accountants and clients to work on a company file at the same time.
+Review this article to maximize the functionality of this feature and prevent any situation that will make you lose important data.

 Accountant (.qba file)

 Generally, you can only view lists in an Accountant's Copy, but there are exceptions.
 You can edit and delete list items, and make any list items you create in the Accountant's Copy inactive.
 However, ou can For lists with items created on or before the dividing date, you can only view the lists.

 While the accountant is making changes to the Accountant's Copy, the client can make most changes to transactions in the current period, after the dividing date.

 It is best to verify with your accountant if they would like to perform the reconciliation on the Accountant’s Copy before you reconcile your accounts.
 The maximum number of transactions a single reconciliation (if performed in an Accountant's Copy) can handle is 800.
 If the the number of transactions is more than 800, The reconciliation will not import into the client's file.

 Ideally, you should open an Accountant's Copy using the same version (year) of QuickBooks Desktop however, you can still open and work on the Accountant’s Copy using a different version as long as the gap between the client's and accountant's QuickBooks is just one year (given that the accountant has the higher version).

 By default, the Automated Password Reset Tool displays company files (.QBW).
 To include Accountant's Copy .(.QBA), add *.* in the File name field.

 Method 1: Create and send the Accountant's Copy without using the file transfer service

 Convert Accountant's Copy (.QBX) to Accountant's Working file (.QBA)